croqee/Croqee-app/README.md

 # Croqee-app
-A gamification web app that helps artists to improve their drawing skills (mostly anatomy)
+A gamification web app that helps artists to improve their drawing skills (mostly anatomy).

 ## Running with Docker for production